-Inspector – Sampling officer and testing officer are those authorised u/s 13, 14 and 17 respectively.
+Inspector – Sampling officer and testing officer are those authorized u/s 13, 14 and 17 respectively.

 General Provisions (R 3 to 13): PETROLEUM RULE 2002

-Delivery and despatch not possible without storage licence, Class B petroleum up to 15000 litres in air tight approved container can be despatched to a person not holding a storage licence for immediate disposal.
-DCP extinguisher should be carried with a container of more than 2500 litres.
+Delivery and despatch not possible without storage licence, Class B petroleum up to 15000 liters in airtight approved container can be dispatched to a person not holding a storage licence for immediate disposal.
+DCP extinguisher should be carried with a container of more than 2500 liters.
 Rule not applicable for despatch to Defence Forces (R. 3).
-Approved of CC is necessary for class A petroleum container of more than 1 litre capacity and class B & C petroleum container of more than 5 litre capacity (R. 4).
+Approved of CC is necessary for class A petroleum container of more than 1-litre capacity and class B & C petroleum container of more than 5-liter capacity (R. 4).
 Containers for Class A petroleum should be of sound material and construction, approved type and of the following minimum thickness of iron or steel sheet.